 The replacement cost appraisal approach estimates the cost of re-building the property with the same materials at today’s costs, then factors in the current age of the property by subtracting depreciation, along with the value of the lot.

 Insurance companies and appraisals of property where comparables are hard to find – such as rural properties or special-use properties – frequently is the replacement cost approach.
 Real estate investors buying property in rural areas can combine the replacement cost approach with the income approach to help determine the true market value of income-producing property.

 Other ways to determine property value

 There are three other ways real estate investors can determine property value.
 Although they’re not a substitute for a paid property appraisal by a licensed professional, they are absolutely free and can provide a fairly accurate idea of most property values:

 - Comparative market analysis (CMA) using data from the MLS, Zillow, and the Roofstock Investment Property Marketplace

 - Broker price opinion (BPO) performed by a licensed real estate broker or agent combining data from the MLS along with the agent’s detailed knowledge of the local real estate market

-Appraisal reports often come in lower than the offer price.
-Low appraisals can frequently occur during times of economic uncertainty, when sellers haven’t adjusted their asking prices to the realities of a real estate market experiencing a normal downward cycle.
+Appraisal reports can come in lower than the offer price.
+A low appraisal value can frequently occur during times of economic uncertainty, when sellers haven’t adjusted their asking prices to the realities of a real estate market experiencing a normal downward cycle.